-Alternatively, wet rooms installed on solid floors will require shallow drainage systems such as the Linear Screed Drain or the Linear Wall Drain that are suitable for use on shallow concrete floors.
+Alternatively, wet rooms installed on solid floors will require shallow drainage systems such as the Linear Screed Drain which is suitable for use on shallow concrete floors.
 The Linear Screed Drain is the shallowest drain available on the market with a minimum height of only 67mm – specifically designed for installation on concrete or screeded floors.
 It is among the wide range of drainage systems we supply at CCL Wetrooms.

 - Glass screens – These are not essential for a wet room, but sectioning off the shower area can help to prevent any mirrors or additional items from getting wet.
 It also adds a sophisticated touch to the design of a wet room and allows you to create different zones.